 Would you like to be able to have more fun with your grandkids?
 Be able to strike up conversations more easily?
 Feel more confident in appointments with your doctor or banker?
 Feel more informed about the world, especially in the strange time we’re living in?

 The world is a vast storehouse of experiences – off the internet as well as on.
 There’s no deadline in this free-form exploration.
 And you don’t have to enroll in school – unless, of course, that would be a dream of yours!

 If you have grandkids, or acquaintances in the younger generation, use them as consultants.
-I’ve had teens and twenty-somethings tell me proudly how they schooled their elders on new technology, pop culture, or their ideas for the future of the country.
+I’ve had teens and 20-somethings tell me proudly how they schooled their elders on new technology, pop culture, or their ideas for the future of the country.

 It can be a great relationship-builder, too!
 More than in earlier generations, girls today are being actively encouraged to excel in subjects like math and science, and their self-confidence can be inspirational – including with us Boomers.